-As margins get tighter, and sustainability becomes more of an increasingly hot topic in boardrooms and classrooms across the world, large consumer food manufacturers are pushing to drive out more costs, be more "green" and differentiate their products on the shelf.
+As margins get tighter, and sustainability becomes more top of mind in boardrooms and classrooms across the world, large consumer food manufacturers are pushing to drive out more costs, be more sustainable and differentiate their products on the shelf.

-Our experience is that in such a competitive and saturated market, your company has probably invested countless hours optimizing your current packaging and logistics processes.
-You have wrung nearly every extra penny of cost that you can in order to add value to your bottom line for your stakeholders and offset any expense volatility of what actually goes IN your product.
+Our experience is that your company has probably invested countless hours optimizing your current packaging and logistics processes in such a competitive and saturated market.
+You have wrung nearly every extra penny of procurement savings that you can in order to add value to your bottom line for your stakeholders and offset any expense volatility of what actually goes IN your product.

 While the prices for ingredient markets have been improving, these futures are always uncertain.
 For a new approach to efficiency and optimization, it's time to say: "It's what's on the outside that counts!"